The hospitality sector is experiencing a recruitment crisis, after many EU citizens left the UK.

 A decrease in new starters from the EU, from 49 per cent in 2019 to 35 per cent has also been noticed.

-She said: “I think the pandemic made some people realise that the ‘low skilled migrants’ are, in fact, amongst the key workers keeping our society together.
+She told TLE: “I think the pandemic made some people realise that the ‘low skilled migrants’ are, in fact, amongst the key workers keeping our society together.

 “This is reflected by how some of the media have changed their framing of migration.